-Santander Bank isn’t accredited with the Better Business Bureau, but it earns an A rating from the agency.
-As of this writing, 88% of its reviews are negative and it has over 200 customer complaints.
-Santander customers report difficulty opening accounts, signup bonuses not honored and unresponsive customer support.
+Santander Bank is not accredited with the Better Business Bureau, but it earns an A rating from the agency as of October 2020.
+Currently, 88% of its reviews are negative and it has over 200 customer complaints.
+Santander customers report difficulty opening accounts, signup bonuses that aren’t honored and unresponsive customer support.

-The company earns a Trustpilot score of 1.2 out of 10.
+The company earns a Trustpilot score of 1.6 out of 5 as of October 2020.
 Many negative reviews cite extremely slow customer service, difficulty getting fees reversed and inflexible company policies.

 I got the card.
 Now what?